 In addition we will support community schools, such as Bunsanga, that do not come under the World Food Programme.
 For those that do, schools reopen today, after a month’s break, and if a feeding programme is available it will help to reduce the burden and at least give growing children one meal per day.
 We are to provide on going food for boarders at both Mukuni and River View Schools.
 These pupils, from remote villages, must take food supplies with them, but sadly due to the drought parents simply don’t have sufficient food.

 On a happier note our other projects are doing really well.
 New classrooms will shortly be completed for River View, Kawewa and Muyunda Schools and latrines are being added to Bunsanga School.
 Bunsanga is also to gain a health post, the closest one is 16km from the village.
 This will enable to Ministry of Health to have a safe facility to provide maternity care, vaccinations, and malaria and HIV prevention.

-Our malaria prevention programme has received a substantial boost thanks to a grant from the Hilary and Neil Charitable Trust.
+Our malaria prevention programme has received a substantial boost thanks to a grant from the Hilary and Neil Murphy Foundation.
 Mosquito nets will be puchased for at least three schools and more villages will have protection when their houses have been painted with safe insecticidal coating.
 Our most recent project in villages in Nyawa, where there was a high prevalence of malaria, reports no new cases on malaria since the application took place in April 2018.